intel/opencl-intercept-layer/CONTRIBUTING.md

 this project's maintainer (Ben Ashbaugh - ben 'dot' ashbaugh 'at' intel 'dot' com), or to any other Intel GitHub maintainer (see profile for email address).

-## How to Fix and Issue or Add a Feature
+## How to Fix an Issue or Add a Feature

 If you have an idea how to improve the Intercept Layer for OpenCL Applications: